Sal1y-H/Hello-world/README.md

 I am from New Zealand.

-I love :coffee :kiwis and :coins
+I love :coffee: :kiwis: and :coins: